 Sometimes a child may need to be admitted to hospital for treatment if they are dehydrated.
 Treatment in hospital usually involves giving rehydration solution via a special tube called a nasogastric tube.
 This tube passes through your child's nose, down their throat and directly into their stomach.
 An alternative treatment is with fluids given directly into a vein (intravenous fluids).

 Eat as normally as possible once any dehydration has been treated

 Correcting any dehydration is the first priority.
-However, if your child is not dehydrated (most cases), or once any dehydration has been corrected, then encourage your child to have their normal diet.
-Do not 'starve' a child with rotavirus infection.
+However, if your child is not dehydrated (most cases), or once any dehydration has been corrected, encourage your child to have their normal diet.
+You do not need to leave out any types of food.
 This used to be advised but is now known to be wrong.
 So:

 - Breast-fed babies should continue to be breast-fed if they will take it.
 This will usually be in addition to extra rehydration drinks (described above).